Hugh Mackay (Scottish general): Pre-1688 service

-In 1669, Mackay volunteered for the Venetian forces fighting in Crete; he rejoined the regiment and took part in the 1672 invasion of the Dutch Republic.
+In 1669, Mackay volunteered for the Venetian forces fighting in siege of Candia; he rejoined the regiment and took part in the 1672 invasion of the Dutch Republic.
 Many Scots and English officers opposed supporting an attack by Catholic France against Dutch fellow Protestants.
 After his marriage in 1673, Mackay transferred to the Anglo-Scots Brigade, part of the Dutch military; he took part in the 1674 Battle of Seneffe and siege of Grave.

 First formed in the 1570s, the Brigade normally consisted of three Scots and three English regiments, but by 1674, it had lost much of its national character.
 When William of Orange complained about its low morale, Mackay suggested recruiting as much as possible from England and Scotland.
 This revitalised the Brigade; Mackay's Regiment was largely composed of his own family or clan members.

 Units like the Scots Brigade or Tangier Garrison were an important source of professional soldiers, who could be used to expand the English army when needed.
 Although Charles II and his brother James formally controlled officer appointments, many were political and religious exiles, particularly after the 1679–81 Exclusion Crisis.
 When Charles tried to appoint the Catholic Earl of Dumbarton as Brigade commander, William refused.

 In 1685, William sent the Brigade to England to help James suppress the Monmouth Rebellion, with Mackay as 'temporary' commander.
 He returned to the Netherlands in August without seeing action, although James appointed him as a Privy Councillor of Scotland in an attempt to gain his loyalty.
 In early 1688, James demanded the repatriation of the entire Brigade; William refused to comply but used the opportunity to remove officers viewed as unreliable.